google-research/ibc/README.md

 Here are the **best configs** respectfully for **IBC** (with Langevin), and **MSE**: <a name="d4rl-train"></a>
+On a 2080 Ti GPU test, this IBC config trains at only 1.7 steps/sec, but it is about 10x faster on TPUv3.

 <!--  partial verified: 2704.5 avg return on pen, 10k steps, 100 episodes evaluated, 1.7 steps/sec  -->